V01dDweller/k8s-cluster/README.md

 1. In a PowerShell, clone this project to the Desktop or the directory of your choice.

-1. Open a PowerShell and CD to the project directory, e.g.:
+1. CD to the project directory, e.g.:

 ```txt
 Windows PowerShell